-As of the date of this registration document, the bioprosthetic artificial heart has not generated any operational revenue.
+As of the date of this registration document, the

+bioprosthetic artificial heart has not generated any operational revenue.
 The Company's profitability will be dependent on the results of its clinical trials and on sales of the bioprosthetic artificial heart, which could be commenced once CE marking has been obtained.
-The Company considers that before revenues are generated from sales of the bioprosthetic artificial heart, its only sources of financing will come from funds raised on the Euronext Alternext market in Paris, state grants, research tax credits (CIR) and, to a lesser extent, income from cash investments and current financial instruments, and that this will enable it to deal with short and medium term liquidity risks (see Paragraph 2.5.5 " Liquidity Risks ").
+The Company considers that before revenues are generated from sales of the bioprosthetic artificial heart, its only sources of financing will come from funds raised on the Euronext Growth market in Paris, state grants, research tax credits (CIR), bank loans and, to a lesser extent, income from cash investments and current financial instruments, and that this will enable it to deal with short and medium term liquidity risks (see Paragraph 2.5.5 " Liquidity Risks ").

-In addition to the funding provided in December 2017 for €52.9 million, additional financing, particularly in the form of new capital increases, will be required for the Company to be able to finance, in particular, the marketing of the artificial bioprosthetic heart (see paragraph 2.5.3 " Dilution risk connected with issuing shares giving immediate or future access to the Company's capital ").
+In addition to the funding provided in December 2017 for €52.9 million and the €30.0 million loan granted conditionally by the EIB in December 2018, additional financing, particularly in the form of new capital increases, will be required for the Company to be able to finance, in particular, the marketing of the artificial bioprosthetic heart (see paragraph 2.5.3 " Dilution risk connected with issuing shares giving immediate or future access to the Company's capital ").